Introduction of Java Enterprise Edition Platform.

 7.Click Finish.

-8.After NetBeans IDE creates the properties file, type the following messages or copy them from here to the file :-
+8.After NetBeans IDE creates the properties file, type the following messages or copy them from

 Welcome=Hi.
 My name is Duke.
 Let us find out who is older -- you or I.